aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraph/breakisstyleseparator/_index.md

 title: Paragraph.BreakIsStyleSeparator
 linktitle: BreakIsStyleSeparator
 second_title: Aspose.Words for .NET API Reference
-description: Paragraph property.
+description: Paragraph BreakIsStyleSeparator property.
 True if this paragraph break is a Style Separator.
 A style separator allows one paragraph to consist of parts that have different paragraph styles in C#.
 type: docs
 weight: 20
 url: /net/aspose.words/paragraph/breakisstyleseparator/